Command-Line Interface

 streamlink --output "~/recordings/{author}/{category}/{id}-{time:%Y%m%d%H%M%S}.ts" <URL> [STREAM]

-Open the stream in the player, while at the same time writing it to FILENAME.
+Write stream data to FILENAME while at the same time allowing playback in the --player or writing it to --stdout.
 If FILENAME is set to - (dash), then the stream data will be written to stdout, similar to the --stdout argument, while still opening the player.

 Please see the "Metadata variables" section of Streamlink's CLI documentation for all available metadata variables, as well as the "Plugins" section for the list of metadata variables defined in each plugin.